 Welcome to the CH.I.L.D.
 Foundation Website

-Twenty-one years since starting our foundation in 1995; it has been a labor of love for many people.
+Twenty-two years since starting our foundation in 1995; it has been a labor of love for many people.
 It has also been successful, accomplishing public awareness which had never before been witnessed.

 No longer do children, families and adults with Inflammatory Bowel Disease (IBD)* shy away from talking about the disorders and as a result we have also been successful in raising $27 M for research and built a research lab, the first of its kind in BC and established two Endowed Chairs for Research at UBC and at Children’s Hospital.